binayjy8/PR-H-C/README.md

-Binay bhusan mohanta. is ony
+Binay bhusan mohanta. is on